 Note about download speeds: If you download a file with more than a dozen commands or so in it, you may find that the responses from the RLC-3 get way behind, or even get lost with the message "Serial Output Queue just overflowed - it now looks empty".
 This is caused by the RLC-3 trying to send back all of the descriptive responses to the commands and not being able to send the responses as fast as it gets new commands.
 Eventually it runs out of buffer space and is forced to throw some of the responses away.
 This does not affect the commands that are being sent to the RLC-3 in any way - just the responses.
-If you do not care about the responses, just let them get thrown away and forget it.
-If you need to know what the responses are, change the ASCii transfer settings on your communications software to insert a 1.5 second delay after each line (longer for slow baud rates, shorter for fast baud rates).
+If you do not care about the responses are, change the ASCii transfer settings on your communications software to insert a 1.5 second delay after each line (longer for slow baud rates, shorter for fast baud rates).
 This will give the RLC-3 time to send the responses back without overflowing the queue.
 It will slow down the transfer considerably, but that is the tradeoff.